CitizenOneX/frame_flutter_camera/README.md

 Connects to Frame, initiates a photo capture and returns the image to the host app for display in a scrollable list.

-Quality, Exposure and Metering Mode settings can be adjusted.
+Quality, Auto-Exposure/Gain Iterations, Metering Mode, Manual Exposure, Shutter KP/Shutter Limit, Gain KP/Gain Limit settings can be adjusted, and are displayed under each image.

 ### Screenshots
 ![Screenshot1](docs/screenshot1.png)